tu-delft-library/il-master-thesis-guide/book/1-orientate.md

 Common activities during this phase of the your information journey include:

 - [1a.
 General Orientation on a Topic](1a-brainstorming.md) - Know how to do a general orientation on your topic
 - [1b.
-Formulate a Question](1b-formulate-research-question.md) - Know how to formulate an information search question
+Explore Academic Literature](1b-exploring-academic-literature.md) - Know how to do an initial exploration of academic literature
 - [1c.
-Explore Academic Literature](1c-exploring-academic-literature.md) - Know how to do an initial exploration of academic literature
+Formulate a Question](1c-formulate-research-question.md) - Know how to formulate information search questions

 ## Test Your Current Knowledge
 Before studying the recap and additional skills useful for your master thesis take this knowledge test to find out how much you already know: